eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-02-09-release-process/README.md

   is a clear and concise reason to do so.
 - slightly update branching model
 - if possible, bugs/defects should be fixed on `develop` and be backported to the respective `hotfix/` branch
-- Catena-X/Tractus-X will only provide hotfixes for critical security bugs as defined by the committers for the currently released version.
+- only hotfixes for critical security bugs will be provided as defined by the committers for the currently released version.
 Nothing else.
 - feature development happens _in developers' forks only_ to keep the Git reflog of the `origin` clean.